Ceelog/phpdoc-en/src/ref/strings.md

 `needle`
 Note that the `needle` may be a string of one or more characters.

-If `needle` is not a string, it is converted to an integer and applied as the ordinal value of a character.
+Prior to PHP 8.0.0, if `needle` is not a string, it is converted to an integer and applied as the ordinal value of a character.
 This behavior is deprecated as of PHP 7.3.0, and relying on it is highly discouraged.
 Depending on the intended behavior, the `needle` should either be explicitly cast to string, or an explicit call to <span class="function">chr</span> should be performed.

 `offset`
 If specified, search will start this number of characters counted from